Which parts of the biodome contain carbon? | Channels for Pearson+

 1

-Step 1: Understand the concept of the carbon cycle.
-Carbon is a fundamental element found in various forms throughout the biosphere, including living organisms, the atmosphere, soil, and water bodies.
+Understand the concept of the carbon cycle: Carbon is a fundamental element found in all living organisms and is cycled through various components of the biosphere, including the atmosphere, soil, water bodies, and living organisms.

-Step 3: Identify that carbon is present in all living organisms, including plants, animals, and microorganisms, as it is a building block of organic molecules such as carbohydrates, proteins, lipids, and nucleic acids.
+Consider living organisms: Carbon is a key component of organic molecules such as carbohydrates, proteins, lipids, and nucleic acids, making it present in all plants, animals, and microorganisms.

-Step 4: Note that carbon is also stored in soil, where it exists in organic matter from decomposed organisms and inorganic forms such as carbonates.
+Examine the soil: Carbon is stored in the soil as organic matter (e.g., decomposed plants and animals) and inorganic forms (e.g., carbonates).

-Step 5: Understand that carbon is found in water bodies as dissolved carbon dioxide, bicarbonates, and carbonates, which are essential for aquatic ecosystems and the global carbon cycle.
+Include water bodies: Carbon is dissolved in water bodies as carbon dioxide and bicarbonates, and it is also present in aquatic organisms.
+This demonstrates that carbon is distributed across all these components of the biodome.

 Watch next